BCF Routledge Curriculum Journal Prize

-This prize, awarded annually, acknowledges the importance of collaborative work between schools and universities to support and encourage excellence in curriculum development in schools and colleges.
+This prize, awarded biennialy by the British Curriculum Forum, acknowledges the importance of collaborative work between schools and universities to support and encourage excellence in curriculum development in schools and colleges.

 Submissions should reflect a genuine partnership approach between teachers working in schools or colleges and university academics and be focused on an aspect of curriculum development.
 Particular attention should be paid to providing evidence of the following features: